kyverno/kyverno-envoy-plugin/website/docs/policies/authorization-rules.md

 ### The hard way

-Below is the same policy, creating the `CheckResponses` manually:
+Below is the same policy, creating the `CheckResponses` manually.

 ```yaml
 apiVersion: envoy.kyverno.io/v1alpha1